Inapsine Side Effects

 Generic Name: droperidol

-Note: This page contains side effects data for the generic drug droperidol.
-It is possible that some of the dosage forms included below may not apply to the brand name Inapsine.
+Note: This page contains information about the side effects of droperidol.
+Some of the dosage forms included on this document may not apply to the brand name Inapsine.

 For the Consumer